nogibjj/mini_project_rust_rewrite_yl/README.md

     - Clarity of explanation
     - Quality demonstration of the project

+## Goal
+This project delivers a comprehensive Data Extraction, Transformation, Loading (ETL) tool, alongside Querying (CRUD) capabilities, all developed using Rust.
+The process entails initializing a new Rust project with cargo init and installing Rust dependencies through Cargo.toml using cargo build.
+Notably, Github Copilot was employed to aid the transition from Python to Rust.
+This conversion was meticulously crafted to ensure adherence to Rust's syntax, robust error handling, and full utilization of Rust's unique features.

+This toolkit offers a suite of functions for ETL operations on datasets, facilitating queries on a SQLite database.
+It comprehensively covers CRUD (Create, Read, Update, Delete) operations, logging all queries to a Markdown file, query_log.md, to aid in the tracking and analysis of executed commands.

+The operational workflow includes running a Makefile to perform tasks such as installation (make install), testing (make test), code formatting (make format) with Python Black, linting (make lint) with Ruff, and an all-inclusive task (make all).
+This automation streamlines the data analysis process and enhances code quality.

+To cap it off, the project produces an optimized Rust binary, which is available as a GitHub Actions artifact, ready for download.

 ## Procedure
 1. Rust Initiation using `cargo init` initialize a new Rust project by running `cargo init` inside the directory, it will set up a new Rust project by:
-    * Creating a `Cargo.toml` file, which contains configuration data, dependencies, and other metadata about the Rust project.
+    - Creating a `Cargo.toml` file, which contains configuration data, dependencies, and other metadata about the Rust project.
-    * Creating a `src` directory with a main.rs file for binary projects or `lib.rs` for libraries.
+    - Creating a `src` directory with a main.rs file for binary projects or `lib.rs` for libraries.
-    * Generating a `.gitignore` file if the directory is not inside an existing git repository.
+    - Generating a `.gitignore` file if the directory is not inside an existing git repository.
 2. Rust Dependencies Installation using `cargo build` Project Metadata:
-    * It provides metadata about the Rust package, such as its name, version, authors, and edition.
+    - It provides metadata about the Rust package, such as its name, version, authors, and edition.
     ```
     [package]
     name = "individual_project_2_yl"
     version = "0.1.0"
     edition = "2021"
     ```
-    * Dependencies: It lists external packages (also known as "crates") that the project depends on.
+    - Dependencies: It lists external packages (also known as "crates") that the project depends on.
 This allows Cargo to automatically fetch and build these dependencies when compiling the project.
     ```
     [dependencies]
+    You can find and download the uploaded artifact by going to actions and clicking on the latest workflow run.

-    reqwest = { version = "^0.11", features = ["blocking"] }
+    reqwest= { version = "^0.11", features = ["blocking"] }
     rusqlite = "^0.29"
     csv = "^1.0"
     assert_cmd = "^2.0"